 Shortly after, Braintree was acquired by PayPal in late 2013 for $800 million.

-Recently, in 2018, Venmo launched a physical debit card that can be utilized at stores across the USA wherever MasterCard is accepted.
+In 2018, Venmo launched a physical debit card that can be utilized at stores across the USA wherever MasterCard is accepted.

-Earlier this year PayPal announced that it will begin accepting cryptocurrencies such as bitcoin with plans to expand support to Venmo in the first half of 2021.
+Earlier this year PayPal announced that it will begin accepting cryptocurrencies such as Bitcoin, with plans to expand support to Venmo in the first half of 2021.